exusc/datahub/README.md

-Version 1.4 of Prototype for Concept Discussions
+Version 1.5 of Prototype for Concept Discussions

 Supports base functionality for
 - Standard administration of DATA-Hub objects
 - Self service with restriction to owned objects
 - db actions logged but not executed
 - Initial health checks implemented
+- Unload aund load of complete hub control
+Changes to original concept
 - Defines Areascopes instead of scopes
+- Groups are not owner specific

 Open Stories
 - Connection to secure connect